 Keep in mind that the top 5 ingredients listed in dry dog food generally make up the majority of the food.
 The raw diets chosen contain 75% meat/bone and 25% vegetables.
 The dry foods all contain a combination of meats, legumes and a smaller amount of vegetable ingredients.

 The processed pet food model is not equal to feeding a varied fresh food diet.
 “Grain-free” is a broad term that can be applied to raw diets or processed grain-free dry food and canned food diets.
 Raw pet foods are considered grain-free because they are composed of fresh meats, veggies, and other fresh food items eg. species-appropriate fresh foods.
 Grain-free dry food diets are another matter entirely.
 Grains are often replaced with other types of starches: green peas, chickpeas, lentils, pinto beans and more etc. These foods are used to create a grain-free diet but they still contain a lot of starch and are high in protein compared to grains.
-Neither the grains or legumes found in dry diets are species-appropriate food items and they aren’t fresh either; keep this in mind when considering a balanced diet for animals.
+Neither the grains or legumes found in dry diets are species-appropriate food sources for dogs or cats and they aren’t fresh either.

 Here’s where we need to discuss this; let's start with a discussion about PROTEIN sources.
 According to AAFCO, pups need 56.3 g/1000 kcal of protein per day and adults need 45 g / 1000 kcal.
 This is where AAFCO falls down in its transparency about what the definition of protein actually is......
 AAFCO does not specify where protein needs to come from.
 It can come from meat, legumes, even a boiled, ground up leather shoe can literally pass as a protein source.
 Each one has an entirely different amino acid profile and is not equal.
 If you’re wanting to feed a natural diet, you need to pay attention to your sources of protein as well as their quality.